abkb/abkb/README.md

 ![logo](https://github.com/abkb/abkb/blob/main/christopher-gower-m_HRfLhgABo-unsplash.jpg)
 # 💫 About Me
 I am scientist with big interest in using data to create solutions of economic, environmental, and social problems.
 I developed the expertise to work with longitudinal data collected from primary and secondary sources.
-However, curious to other fields where data has big impact and contribute with my transferrable skill sets.
+However, I am curious to other fields where data has big impact and contribute with my transferrable skill sets.

 <br>During my scientific journey I learned a lot of concepts and developed a lot of skills, such us : Corporate Sustainability, Market Intelligence Analysis, Knowledge-based system, Survey Design, Data integration, data analysis, Data mining and Text Mining, Machine learning.